sharshi/OAuth2-Dotnet_UsingSDK/README.md

  - The `Fetch Customer Info` button fetches the data from QuickBooks and overrides the old data in the `IndexedDB`.

+### More:
  - See the data updating in the `IndexedDB` in the browser's dev tools.
  - Initially this was a fork, but I refactored the code to use .Net 8 and Azure App Service for hosting.
 I also replacede the token logic to make it better for production.

+### Unimplemented Improvements:

+ - the token is not encripted and is stored in the browser's local storage.
+It should be stored in a secure way and the token should be refreshed when it expires.
+ - I only display the name and email, there is more data that can be displayed.
+I was thinking in a master-detail view.
+ - Refactor the transaction logic to be more generic and reusable.
+ - The button should be disabled/display a spinner while the data is being fetched.